Shades of Our Sisters

 Our Digital Exhibit

-While we normally gather in person for the Shades of Our Sisters Exhibit, we are honoured to work with York University to bring the event online this year.
+While we normally gather in person for the Shades of Our Sisters Exhibit, we were honoured to work with York University to bring the event online in 2021.
 The Gagnon, Carpenter and Cywink Families

 invite you to explore their stories below.